 This tells you the number of hospitalizations per thousand days of care.
 There is a correlation between avoiding hospitalizations and the overall quality of care.

 Short-term Care: Rehospitalizations

 In Anberry Transitional Care, 12.45 Percentage of Residents Rehospitalized

 This metric measures the number of times residents are rehospitalized per thousand days of short-term resident care.
 Avoiding the hospital during rehabilitation is critical to restoring the physical abilities of patients.

 Short-term Care: ER Visits

-This metric tracks the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-Avoiding medical emergencies is one way to measure the well-being of patients during rehabilitation.
+This indicates the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+There is a correlation between reduced emergency room visits and the quality of rehabilitation.

 Short-term Care: Facilitates Functional Improvement